mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl group team status].
+   This command will be replaced in a future release with the mmctl command `mmctl group team status <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-group-team-status>`__.

 Description
     Shows the group constraint status of the specified team.
 Returns "Enabled" when team membership is managed by linked groups.
 Returns "Disabled" when the team membership is managed by manually inviting and removing users.